FelixOnline/v2/content/articles/2016-2-5-the-elusive-green-business-model.md

 subtitle: >
   Why is it taking so long for businesses to adopt greener strategies?
 date: "2016-02-05 12:08:32 +0000"

 # Attributes from Felix Online V1
 id: "5870"
 old_path: /science/5870/the-elusive-green-business-model
 aliases:
  - /science/5870/the-elusive-green-business-model
+imported: true
+comments:
+ - it is all about details One for all is the bicycle van cleef arpels bangle emerald imitation urlhttpwwwvancleefalhambracomcheapfakesweetalhambrabraceletbutterflyvcarf80400p294htmlvan cleef arpels bangle emerald imitationurl

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true